RakeshPrasad28/auctionCar/readme.md

 - Helmet for secure HTTP headers.

 - Rate limiting on critical endpoints to prevent abuse.
+- Used httpOnly Cookies for XSS Attacks.

 Testing: Comprehensive unit and integration tests written with Jest and node-mocks-http, covering models, utilities, and controllers.

 <!-- Technologies Used -->
-Node.js, Express.js
+- Node.js, Express.js

-MongoDB with Mongoose ODM
+- MongoDB with Mongoose ODM

-JSON Web Tokens (JWT) for authentication
+- JSON Web Tokens (JWT) for authentication

-Nodemailer for email services
+- Nodemailer for email services

-Express Validator for input validation
+- Express Validator for input validation
+- Socket.io for real time bidding

-Helmet, express-rate-limit, express-mongo-sanitize for security hardening
+- Helmet, express-rate-limit, express-mongo-sanitize for security hardening multer and cloudinary for uploading image files.

-Jest and node-mocks-http for testing
+- Jest and node-mocks-http for testing

 <!-- Project Structure Highlights -->
 models/ - Mongoose schemas for Users, Cars, Auctions, Bids